 Mindfulness and Meditation

-Practising mindfulness and meditation can help calm the mind.
+Practising mindfulness and meditation can help calm the mind and reduce anxiety.
 Techniques such as deep breathing and guided imagery are particularly effective.

 Exercise and Physical Activity

-Regular physical activity releases endorphins, which can improve mood and reduce anxious feelings.
+Regular physical activity releases endorphins, which can improve mood and reduce anxiety.
 Activities like yoga, jogging, or even a daily walk can make a big difference.

 Healthy Diet

-A diet rich in fruits, vegetables, lean proteins, and whole grains supports overall health and can help manage anxious feelings.
+A diet rich in fruits, vegetables, lean proteins, and whole grains supports overall health and can help manage anxiety.
 Avoiding excessive caffeine and sugar is also crucial.

 Sleep Hygiene